WICG/PEPC/explainer.md

 *Example:* Many user agents provide a way for an admin to manage certain permissions on behalf of the user.
-In such cases the user agent might decide to have the PEPC text reflect this state, perhaps by setting the PEPC text to “Admin blocked”.
-This would however provide information to the site that they would otherwise not be privy to, namely that the user’s settings are partially controlled by an administrator.
+In such cases the user agent might decide to have the PEPC text reflect this state, perhaps by setting the PEPC text to "Admin blocked".
+This would however provide information to the site that they would otherwise not be privy to, namely that the user's settings are partially controlled by an administrator.

 ## Status quo elaboration